bimnett/PrettyLittleLives/README.md

 - [William Johansson](https://git.chalmers.se/willj)
 - [Ling Svahn](https://git.chalmers.se/lingsv)

+****Bimnet Tesfamariam****

+Bimnet contributed to the CI pipeline and helped set up the environment between the Wio Terminal, MQTT, and the website.
+He established the Wio Terminal connection and managed the Wio Terminal side for the "Guess the Sound" game and, connecting it to MQTT.
+In addition, he contributed to the README.

+****Sheenie Chan****

+Sheenie worked on the web side of the "Guess the Sound" game and contributed to establishing a connection to MQTT.
+She implemented the database connection to transfer reading data from the temperature and sound level sensors/MQTT to MongoDB and extracted these values from MongoDB to display past readings on the website.
+Sheenie also contributed to the README.

+****Fatma Ogoti Gichaba****

+Fatma worked on the "DanceStop" game.
+She managed the connection between the temperature and humidity sensor, the sound sensor, and MQTT to make sure the values are trasmitted and converted accurately.
+She also connected the LED lights from the LED bar, making more lights light up as the sound level increase.

+****William Johansson****

+William made the Wio Terminal play different melodies when the sound level reach certain thresholds.
+He refactored the entire project, helped set up the MongoDB database for temperature and sound level readings along with Ling, and helped in establishing the MQTT broker connection.
+William also contributed to the user manual and layed a key role in creating the system architecture along with Ling.

+****Ling Svahn****

+Ling designed the layout of the website and helped set up the MongoDB database for temperature and sound level readings.
+She also collaborated with William in establishing the MQTT broker connection and creating the system architecture.
+Ling also contributed to the user manual.

 ## License
 This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.